chuma-beep/React-app/notes.md

    -Props make components resuable as they pass data from one component to another.
    -Props acts as a channel for component communication.
    -Props are passed to help properties be accessed if they make it to another parent tree.
+   -You can define dfault props
+   -Props can be passed from parent to child by using the spread operator(...)
+   -Props are read only
+   -Props can be of various data types. strings, numbers, objects etc.
    </ol>

 <h3>Styling a react app:</h3>